Skip to main content

 Honors in Your Major

-Weinberg College students who do outstanding work in their majors may graduate with department or program honors.
-There may be several requirements for graduating with honors in your major, and details vary among majors, so be sure to consult with your major adviser or the Director of Undergraduate Studies for the department or program.
+There are several requirements for graduating with honors in your major, and details vary among departments and programs; be sure to consult with your major adviser or the director of undergraduate studies.

 Common requirements

 Departments may add other criteria to this list.
-Each department and program offering a major has a written policy on honors that meets standards set up by the Weinberg Committee on Undergraduate Academic Excellence to preserve uniformity throughout the college.
+Departments and programs offering an option to pursue honors in the major have a written honors policy that meets standards set up by the Weinberg Committee on Undergraduate Academic Excellence to preserve uniformity throughout the college.

 You must be formally nominated for honors by your department or program in spring of the year you complete your honors project and then approved by the Weinberg College Committee on Undergraduate Academic Excellence.
 Nomination to this committee does not guarantee the award of honors; the committee makes the final determination.

-If you are working on a thesis in a Weinberg major during your senior year and hope that it will be considered for department or program honors, you should not graduate in December or March.
+If you are working on a thesis in a Weinberg major during your senior year and hope to be considered for nomination for honors, you should not plan to graduate in Fall or Winter Quarter of that year.
 Decisions about honors are made in the spring, and students who have graduated are not considered.
-You don't have to register for classes through June, but should indicate a June graduation date on your Graduation Petition.
+You do not need to register for classes during Spring Quarter, but should indicate a Spring Quarter graduation term on your Petition to Graduate.
+It is also fine to graduate in a term later than Spring Quarter of the year you pursue honors.

 Plan ahead to pursue honors